shivajid/atlas/README.md

 Developed in the Open: Engineers from Aetna, Merck, SAS, Schlumberger, and Target are working together to help ensure Atlas is built to solve real data governance problems across a wide range of industries that use Hadoop.
 This approach is an example of open source community innovation that helps accelerate product maturity and time-to-value for the data-first enterprise.

+# Technical Details

+Apache Hadoop consists of below projects for Data Inestion

+* Apache Sqoop -

+Apache Sqoop is utility for ingesting data from Relation Databases into Hadoop.
+It has been in the Hadoop Ecosystem for a while and well proven in the industry.

+* Apache Flume -